-Strategic Approach
+5. Strategic Approach

 - 5.1.
-Following identification of the risks that a Trust might face, a decision will need to be made about how they can be most effectively managed.
-The Board of Directors have adopted this risk management policy to help them make decisions about the levels of risk that can be accepted on a day to day basis and what matters need to be referred to them for decision. - 5.2.
-There are four basic strategies that can be applied to manage an identified risk: - transferring the financial consequences to third parties or sharing it, usually through insurance or outsourcing - avoiding the activity giving rise to the risk completely, for example by not bringing another academy into the Trust or stopping a particular activity or service - management or mitigation of risk - accepting or assessing it as a risk that cannot be avoided if the activity is to continue.
-An example of this might be where the Board take out an insurance policy that carries a higher level of voluntary excess or where the Trust recognises that a core activity carries a risk but take steps to mitigate it - public use of an academy property would be such a risk.
+Following identification of the risks that a Trust might face; a decision will need to be made about how they can be most effectively managed.
+The Board of Directors have adopted this risk management policy to help them make decisions about the levels of risk that can be accepted on a day-to-day basis and what matters need to be referred to them for decision. - 5.2.
+Nexus MAT recognises that not all risk is negative.
+The Trust embraces a balanced approach to risk-taking, particularly where innovation, commercial growth, and school improvement opportunities align with our strategic goals.
+Our appetite is lowest in areas of compliance and safeguarding, but we accept a higher degree of calculated risk in areas that support transformation, collaboration, and sustainable expansion. - 5.3.
+There are four basic strategies that can be applied to manage an identified risk: - transferring the financial consequences to third parties or sharing it, usually through insurance or outsourcing - avoiding the activity giving rise to the risk completely, for example by not bringing another academy into the Trust or stopping a particular activity or service

-- 5.3.
-Although there are various tools and checklists available, the identification of risks is best done by involving those with a detailed knowledge of the way the Trust and its constituent academies operate, and therefore Headteachers are pivotal. - 5.4.
-The Trust will keep a strategic risk register which will be a working document owned by the Trust Board, with delegated responsibilities for ongoing review and oversight passed to Board Committees. - 5.5.
+- management or mitigation of risk - accepting or assessing it as a risk that cannot be avoided if the activity is to continue.
+An example of this might be where the Board take out an insurance policy that carries a higher level of voluntary excess or where the Trust recognises that a core activity carries a risk but take steps to mitigate it - public use of an academy property would be such a risk. - 5.4.
+Although there are various tools and checklists available, the identification of risks is best done by involving those with a detailed knowledge of the way the Trust and its constituent academies operate, and therefore Headteachers are pivotal. - 5.5.
+The Trust will keep a strategic risk register which will be a working document owned by the Trust Board, with delegated responsibilities for ongoing review and oversight passed to Board Committees. - 5.6.
 The risk identification process, whilst focusing on the risk to the Trust itself, is therefore also likely to include identifying risks that may arise in individual academy as well as Trust-wide activities.